Essential Oils for Inflammation

-If you’re reading this, you’re probably no stranger to the world wide web, therefore, you’re probably no stranger to the essential oil craze.
-So, what’s exactly going on with them and will they actually work for your inflammation issues?
+If you’re reading this, you’re probably no stranger to the worldwide web, therefore, you’re probably no stranger to the essential oil craze.
+So, what’s exactly going on with them and will they actually work for your inflammation issues such as joint pain?
 According to science, the answer is ‘yes’ for many different types of essential oils.
 What are essential oils and how can they help with your inflammation problems?
 Keep reading to learn more.

 Obtained through distillation, they are usually combined with a carrier oil (i.e. coconut, jojoba, or avocado) to create a ‘ready to use’ product.
 Essential oils created through a chemical process are not real essential oils, so be wary when purchasing.